Lauren Hansen Avatar

 Employees, therefore, don’t have to manually pivot from their everyday work to training.
 The two are intertwined, strengthening employees’ ability to retain the learning material because it’s embedded within the work they do every day.
 Docebo integrates with more than 400 tools to make this possible.

 Docebo also enables social learning to more widely and efficiently share knowledge and come together to answer questions.
-Learners can indicate their goals and interests, and Docebo’s LMS serves up relevant content accordingly.
+Learners can indicate their goals and interests, and Docebo’s learning management system serves up relevant content accordingly.
 The most engaged learners show up on a leaderboard to encourage friendly competition.

 Docebo suggestion prompt.